How Dong Quai Can Help Relieve Dysmenorrhea & Painful Period Cramps

 While there are several herbs that regulate uterine tone, dong quai is one the most potent.
 The unique mix of volatile oils found in dong quai’s roots block the action of epinephrine and histamine—compounds that regulate muscle contraction—causing the uterus to relax.14

-Researchers also think that ferulic acid—the major organic acid in dong quai—lends some powerful health benefits.24 Ferulic acid is an antioxidant and anti-inflammatory agent that possesses antimicrobial, anti-carcinogenic, and anti-hyperlipidemic properties.25,26,27,28,29 Ferulic acid is also a potent anticoagulant, thus improving blood flow.
+Researchers also think that ferulic acid—the major organic acid in dong quai—lends some powerful health benefits.24 Ferulic acid is an antioxidant and anti-inflammatory agent that possesses antimicrobial, anti-carcinogenic, and anti-hyperlipidemic properties.25,26,27,28,29 Ferulic acid is also a potent anticoagulant, thus improving blood flow and preventing blood clots.
 In traditional Chinese medicine, this process prevents a condition called “stagnant blood”.30,16

 Why De Lune?

-Thousands of years of ancient wisdom tells us that dong quai is effective at relieving period pain.
+Thousands of years of ancient wisdom tells us that dong quai is a safe and effective option for period pain.
 However, conditions like dysmenorrhea are often best treated through multiple modes of action.
 Relying on just one method of treatment, such as dong quai, may not be enough to eliminate period pain in some women.

 1. Proctor, M., & Farquhar, C. (2006).
 Diagnosis and management of dysmenorrhoea.
 BMJ: British Medical Journal, 332(7550), 1134.